 Why do we allow harmful propaganda to be posed as news?
 It all came about when President Regan rolled back the Fairness Doctrine, which made broadcasters provide contrasting views of any public service and political messages.
 Congress back this policy from 1954 to the 1970s.

 The FCC called it the Fairness Doctrine single most important requirement for media broadcasters.
 The FCC saw how media was used by Germany in the 1930s and 1940s.
 Here, media companies promoted right wing political views.
-In essence, it gave license to broadcasters to use propaganda, misinformation and gossip.
+It gave license to broadcasters to use propaganda, misinformation and gossip.
 They could call political propaganda news and get away with it.

 This lack of legislation paved the way for pseudoscience and conspiracies to thrive.
 Right-wing conservatives followed the recipe of the Nazi Party.
 They raised the flag of patriotism and cherry picked the Bible to make America great again.
-They did not hide their plan copying it word-for-word, because it works.
+They did not hide their plan they copied it word-for-word from Nazi propaganda, because it works.

 Why are Scientific Discoveries Overlooked?